 Who doesn’t dream of having the perfect smile?
 However, a lot of us don’t want to go through the trouble of getting braces to achieve our dream smile.
 Fortunately, Invisalign clear aligners give you the option to get straight teeth without the hassle of braces!

 Braces are still used to straighten teeth, but they are not the only option for patients.
 Braces use brackets with wires connecting them.
 These wires are made to move the teeth slowly in one direction as they guide the teeth to a more even position.
-The brackets come in clear plastic or metal materials, and have bands that come in a variety of colors.
+The brackets come in clear plastic or metal materials and have bands that come in a variety of colors.
 But, unfortunately, braces are limiting to what a patient can eat, and they can be uncomfortable and not very aesthetically-pleasing.

 Invisalign offers a great solution to these problems.
-They work in similar fashion as traditional braces, but they are removable and transparent, making it a virtually invisible treatment option for people who want to keep their dental treatment on the down-low.
+They work in a similar fashion as traditional braces, but they are removable and transparent, making it a virtually invisible treatment option for people who want to keep their dental treatment on the down-low.
 Invisalign aligners are custom-made retainers that change the position of the teeth over time.
 They serve the purpose of braces, but they are clear and don’t have the same restrictions as braces do with their brackets and wires.

 Why would I choose Invisalign?